-When ready to dictate, you must ensure that Dragon NaturallySpeaking is able to hear you.
+Ensure that Dragon is able to hear you.
 Your microphone must be connected and positioned correctly, and Dragon also needs to know whether to "listen."
 This lesson shows ways to turn Dragon's microphone or on off and introduces the DragonBar.

-Note: If you are using a Bluetooth microphone, make sure that it is not only powered up, but also active (that is, in "call mode").
+Note: If using a Bluetooth microphone, make sure that it is not only powered up, but also active (that is, in "call mode").
 Please see your microphone's user guide for details.